-- How do you know if you need an attorney?
+- How do you know if you need a Pennsylvania workers’ compensation attorney?

 - What should a worker do after getting injured on the job?

-- What injuries, diseases or illnesses are covered by workers’ compensation?
+- What injuries, diseases or illnesses are covered by workers’ compensation in Pennsylvania?

-- Can you be fired by your employer for applying for workers’ compensation?
+- Can you be fired by your employer for applying for workers’ compensation in Pennsylvania?

 - Can you choose your own doctor or hospital?

-- How do you pay for an attorney to represent you in a workers’ compensation claim?
+- How do you pay for a Pennsylvania workers’ compensation attorney to represent you in a workers’ compensation claim in PA?